sebnozzi/minimicro-actions/README.md

 This repository aims to be a collection of GitHub workflows / actions useful for dealing with MiniMicro artifacts.

-Currently it only consists of a reusable workflow for deploying MiniMicro projects to itch.io.
-Users can invoke this workflow from their GitHub-hosted MiniMicro projects and have it deployed without much effort.
+It consists of these workflows:

+1. Deploying multi-platform builds to itch.io (including web)
+2. Uploading a web-build to a web-server via FTP

 ## Deploying to itch.io (workflow)